~/blog $ cat ue5-cpp-vs-standard-cpp.md

 MyVector.Normalize();

-FRotator: Represents rotation in terms of pitch, yaw, and roll.
+FRotator: Rotation expressed as pitch, yaw, and roll.

 FRotator MyRotator(45.0f, 90.0f, 0.0f);